A Multiscale Optimization Framework for Reconstructing Binary Images using Multilevel PCA-based Control Space Reduction: Main Results

-One of the best results in Figure~\ref{fig:model_9_calibr} shown by hexagons in fact is obtained with this parameter schedule $\mS^*$.
+One of the best results in Figure~\ref{fig:model_9_calibr} shown by stars in fact is obtained with this parameter schedule $\mS^*$.
 Figure~\ref{fig:model_9_outcome}(a) shows the outcome of this reconstruction with a dotted circle representing the location of the cancer-affected region taken from known $\sigma_{true}(x)$, see Figure~\ref{fig:model_9}(a).
 The location of this region is captured accurately.
-In addition, as seen in Figure~\ref{fig:model_9_outcome}(c), reconstructed values of both coarse scale controls $\hat \zeta_1 = \hat \sigma_{low} = 0.2002$ and $\hat \zeta_2 = \hat \sigma_{high} = 0.3926$ are also very good.
+In addition, as seen in Figure~\ref{fig:model_9_outcome}(c), reconstructed values of both coarse scale controls $\hat \zeta_1 = \hat \sigma_{low} = 0.2002$ and $\hat \zeta_2 = \hat \sigma_{high} = 0.3926$ are also very good, although their rates of convergence differ significantly.
+The main reason for quick reconstruction of low conductivity is that it uses superior sensitivity from gradients computed accurately in close proximity to boundary electrodes.
+On another hand, high conductivity regions are usually located deeper in the interior and span areas in total relatively smaller than ``healthy'' tissues.

 Figure~\ref{fig:model_9_outcome}(b) presents normalized cost functional $\mJ(\sigma^k)/\mJ(\sigma^0)$ as a function of iteration count $k$ evaluated at both fine (red dots) and coarse (blue dots) scales.
 Pink dots show values $\alpha_{c \rightarrow f}$ as solutions for problem \eqref{eq:proj_CtoF_rlx}.
 Further analysis of changes in $\alpha_{c \rightarrow f}(k)$ aligned with the tracked behavior of $\mJ(\sigma^k)$ may suggest more development for termination conditions to provide even better performance.

 Figures~\ref{fig:model_9_outcome}(d,e,f) show also the results of performing optimization for the same model~\#1 using only fine scale.
 Following the discussion in Section~\ref{sec:OPTframe_general} and as seen in Figure~\ref{fig:model_9_outcome}(e), the second mode corresponding to $\sigma_h = 0.4$ is not visible in the solution histogram.
 As a consequence, a boundary between high and low conductivity regions in domain $\Omega$ is hardly identifiable by a simple analysis of the solution image and the structure of its histogram.
 To add more, using fine scale alone is computationally less effective as requires more than 1500 iterations to terminate with the same condition, namely $\epsilon_f = 10^{-10}$.
+To elaborate more on computational time, all approaches in this paper use on average 10-12 cost functional evaluations per iteration for choosing optimal step size in iterative procedures and checking termination conditions.

 Finally, we conclude here that our multiscale computational framework, when properly calibrated, is able to provide binary images consistent with the obtained measurements with significant reduction in computational time.